Poland repairing oil pipeline, says no indication of sabotage

 "Everything points to natural causes, material fatigue, of course the fractured section will be examined.
 So at this moment we have no information that could point to sabotage," Mateusz Berger, Secretary of State in charge of strategic energy infrastructure said in a telephone interview.

-PERN said late on Wednesday that it had located the site of the leak and that initial findings showed no signs of interference by third parties.
+PERN said late on Wednesday it had located the site of the leak and initial findings showed no signs of interference by third parties.

 Polish Prime Minister Mateusz Morawiecki had earlier on Wednesday told public radio that it was too early to say whether the leak was accidental damage or caused by sabotage.